Sam Buchanan: Career

 He had a role as Fitzy in EastEnders in May and June 2021, until the character became a victim of knife crime.
 He had a part in a not-for-profit verbatim production of the Grenfell Tower Inquiry, called Value Engineering which was filmed and broadcast on Channel 4 with the title Grenfell.

-He had a role in 2022 video game Marvel's Midnight Suns.
 He had the role of Bash on 2023 video game Ten Dates.
 That year, he appeared as Billie's on/off boyfriend Nicky in Kat Sadler's British comedy drama series Such Brave Girls.
 He also appeared in Amazon Prime Video thriller series The Power.

 In 2024, he could be seen as Nick Shymansky in the Amy Winehouse biopic Back to Black, the singer's early manager when she released her debut album, and a character who encouraged her to go to rehab.
 He appeared in HBO series Get Millie Black.
 That year, he featured in the second series of BBC One drama series Sherwood as Nicky Branson.

-In 2025, he appeared as Ronnie in the young adult romantic drama film My Fault: London.
+In 2025, he appeared as Ronnie Burns in the young adult romantic drama film My Fault: London.
+That year, he gained leading roles in BBC’s Just Act Normal, and could be seen in a lead role in The Wayfinders.
+He also launched his own independent production company, Silent Knight Productions, alongside Issy Knopfler, with the first film from the company being a short film titled Day Release which is also Buchanans' directorial debut, written and co-directed by Lewis Jamison.

+In 2026, he reprised his role as Ronnie in Amazon prime’s Your Fault: London and starred in the sixth season of Miss Scarlet.
+That year he also signed with LA based management MGMT Entertainment, and theatrical agency Buchwald.